jin040907/UniLost/guidelines/PROJECT_STRUCTURE.md

 - The `app/` directory contains all application source code.
 - The `scripts/` directory contains utility scripts for database management.
+- The `docs/` directory contains only Sphinx-related files for documentation.
+- The `guidelines/` directory contains project structure and guideline documents.
-- Jekyll files remain in the root directory for GitHub Pages compatibility.
+- The `website/` directory contains Jekyll files for GitHub Pages.
 - The root `server.js` is a thin wrapper that runs `app/server.js`.
 - Database file (`unilost.db`) is located in `app/` directory.
+- Sphinx build output (`docs/build/`) is excluded from Git via `.gitignore`.